NxPKG/khulnasoft-docs/content/waiting-room/how-to/json-response.md

 # Get JSON response for mobile and other non-browser traffic

-If you need to manage traffic in a non-browser environment such as a mobile app or web app, Cloudflare provides a JSON-friendly waiting room that can be consumed via your API endpoints:
+If you need to manage traffic in a non-browser environment such as a mobile app or web app, Khulnasoft provides a JSON-friendly waiting room that can be consumed via your API endpoints:

 1. When a user is queued, we return our own JSON response.
 2. When a user leaves the waiting room, we forward the request to your origin server and return the response from your origin server (be it JSON, XML, an HTML page, etc.).